facebook/watchman/README.markdown

  * The default `statefile` is `$TMP/.watchman.$USER.state`.
 You can turn off the use of the state file via the `--no-save-state` option.
 The statefile is used to persist watches and triggers across process restarts.

+## Configuration Files

+When watching a root, if a valid JSON file named `.watchmanconfig` is present in the root, watchman will load and associate the file with the root.

+Watchman will try to resolve certain configuration parameters using the following logic:

+ * If there is a .watchmanconfig and the option is present there, use that value.
+ * If the option was specified on the command line, use that value
+ * If watchman was configured using `--enable-conffile` and that file is a valid JSON file, and contains the option, use that value
+ * Otherwise use an appropriate default for that option.

+### Configuration Parameters

+The following parameters are accepted in the .watchmanconfig and global configuration files:

+ * `settle` - specifies the settle period in *milliseconds*.
+This controls how long the filesystem should be idle before dispatching triggers.
+   The default value is 20 milliseconds.

 ## Build/Install